-If you appreciate this site please consider making a donation, thank you.
+If you appreciate this site please consider to

 1 - si680ide

 There seems to be some confusion about how to use a si680 board.
 Here are a few hints :

 - make sure that in UBoot menu, under the PCI features item, interrupts are set at 9, 10, 11, 7 and all trigger methods are LEVEL (and not EDGE)